AI-in-Medicine-IIT-Ropar/BoMBR_based_models/README.md

 - The segmentation model output is an **integer-encoded mask** corresponding to the tissue regions.

 **Input format:**
-- RGB histopathological biopsy image (resized to 512×512, normalized to [0,1])
+- RGB histopathological biopsy image (resized to 512×512)

 **Output format:**
 - Integer-encoded segmentation mask (values correspond to tissue classes)